-General and administration expenses have decreased from \$358,691to \$326,418 when compared to the quarter ended March 31, 2014.
+General and administration expenses have decreased slightly from \$1,596,476 to \$1,529,437 when compared to the year ended December 31, 2014.
 General and administrative expenses represent the costs incurred in maintaining the administration function in Perth, Western Australia, listing and compliance costs and investor relation costs.
+Cost reduction is currently a key priority of the management team.

-The cost decrease is a result of focus on costs by the management team and the benefit of a lower Australian dollar, with most of its general and administrative expenses being incurred in that currency.
+The Company has benefitted from the lower average Australian dollar when compared to the prior year, with most of its general and administrative expenses being incurred in that currency.